 9. and 10.
 PLATE GIRDER & GANTRY GIRDER (1/2 DAY)

-There is very less chance of question from these topic, they can be skipped.
+There is very less chance of question from these topics, they can be skipped.
 Just go through them once to understand how plate girders & gantry girders function.
-Detailed study can be avoided.
+A detailed study can be avoided.

 11. PLASTIC ANALYSIS (3 DAYS)

-This topic is important & very scoring; numericals should be practiced in this.
-Shape factor for different cross-sections, elastic & plastic N.A, formation of plastic hinge, collapse load for various loading cases (principle of virtual work), plastic hinge in fixed/indeterminate beams and propped beams, plastic hinge length, plastic analysis of frames (beam, sway & combined mechanisms).
+This topic is important & very scoring; numerical should be practiced in this.
+Shape factor for different cross-sections, elastic & plastic N.A, the formation of the plastic hinge, collapse load for various loading cases (principle of virtual work), plastic hinge in fixed/indeterminate beams and propped beams, plastic hinge length, plastic analysis of frames (beam, sway & combined mechanisms).